mitin001/transcriber/blog/books/emotionally-immature-parents/03-how-it-feels-to-have-a-relationship-with-an-eip.md

 > Not saying everything you think is a sign of good sense.

-When emotionally immature people say that they can't change, they are right.
-Unfortunately, this is what dooms them to the life of abandonment.
+When emotionally immature people say they can't change, they are right.
+Unfortunately, this is what dooms them to a life of abandonment.
 The kinds of relationships they want with other people are one-sided, so other people avoid them.

 > People can’t mature without changing who they are.